 The second method you can use for immediate feedback during a Google form is ‘Response validation‘.
 This feedback only works for short answer questions, and it requires the response to be a specific word(s) or numeric value before going to the next question or section.
 Megan Kelly has a good article on different ways this feedback option can be used.

-Lastly, if you have a complicated response requirement like multiple words or a phone number Google allows using a Regular Expression for the response validation.
-In part two of this topic, we cover feedback options after the form is submitted.
+Lastly, if you have a complicated response requirement, like multiple words or a phone number, Google allows using a Regular Expression for the response validation.
+For an example Google form with a regular expression, see this form where Question 2 uses a regular expression to check for multiple correct text responses.